Are You a Real Time Idiot? A Racing Rat on Steroids? A Twitter Zombie?

 Don’t use and try everything.

-Believe me or mot but it’s 2010 and I still don’t use Facebook.
-I’m on Twitter only and fro time to tie LinkedIn just as much as to keep my profile alive.
+Believe me or not but I didn’t really use Facebook for man years.
+I’m on Twitter most of the time, sometimes on LinkedIn just as much as to keep my profile alive.

 You have to focus on one medium or up to 5 for different purposes but you don’t need 5 social sites for social networking at the same time.